arduino/docs-content/content/retired/06.getting-started-guides/Arduino101/Arduino101.md

 more examples on the respective library pages

-### Libraries for Bluetooth, Accelerometer + Gyroscope, and Real-Time Clock
+### Libraries for Bluetooth®, Accelerometer + Gyroscope, and Real-Time Clock

 All 101's embedded peripherals have dedicated libraries, namely: